aaronjoseph/DataScienceNotes/Permuatation Importance.md

 Reasons for its popularity is
 - Fast to calculate
 - Widely used and understood
-- Inline with what we want feature selection process to actually measure
+- Inline with what we want [[Feature Selection]] process to actually measure

 ### Technique
 This technique is used for calculating relative importance scores that is independent of the model used.